International Adoption from Haiti and Vietnam: What Quebec Families Need to Know

 What changed: The Haitian program has been subject to repeated SASIE moratoria — periods during which the SASIE suspends new registrations due to concerns about the integrity of the process in Haiti.
 These suspensions are driven by a combination of factors: political instability in Haiti, weaknesses in Haiti's child protection infrastructure, international concerns about trafficking and fraud in the adoption process, and humanitarian crises that have created confusion between emergency evacuations and formal adoption.

-If you have Haitian family connections: The rules are different if you are adopting a close relative — a first-degree family member such as a niece, nephew, or grandchild.
-Relative adoption does not require a certified body in the same way and may have a different pathway through the SASIE even when the general Haiti program is suspended.
-This is worth discussing directly with the SASIE if your situation involves kinship.
+If you have Haitian family connections: A limited relative-adoption exception may follow a different pathway and may not require a certified body in the same way, even when the general program is suspended.
+Confirm directly with SASIE if your situation involves kinship.

 Realistic expectations: Even if the Haiti program reopens, families should understand that Haiti's adoption system has been under international scrutiny and that the process has become significantly more complex and slower than it was historically.
 Families with a strong cultural or family connection to Haiti may still find it the right path.
 Those without such a connection would benefit from understanding the full current picture before choosing Haiti over a more stable program.